Serve in Worship

 Hospitality – There are two hospitality volunteers per Sunday who bring snacks to serve after worship service.
 Food can be as simple or as elaborate as the volunteers wish to bring.
 These volunteers typically arrive a bit early on their scheduled Sunday to set up table where the food is placed, put out plates, napkins, cups, etc. As soon as they are done with communion during worship service, they leave to go to the fellowship hall and put out food and drinks before worship service is over.
 Hospitality volunteers have the option of putting out plates, silverware and glasses which then have to be washed in the dishwasher and put away after they are washed or can bring paper plates, cups and plastic silverware if they do not wish to wash dishes after people are done eating.
 Once everyone is done eating, the hospitality volunteers clean tables and throw paper plates, cups napkins, etc. Please contact Cindy Murray for any questions.

 Counters – Offerings are counted after worship service each Sunday.
 Two counters should always be present when offerings are counted.
 Fill out a counter’s report with all contributions and any extra funds that came in on that Sunday.
-Make copies of your counter’s report to leave for the financial secretary, treasurer and Pastor Diana.
+Make copies of your counter’s report to leave for the financial secretary, and treasurer.
 This duty requires training with Nancy Casner.

 Flowers on the Altar – There is a sign-up poster on the board behind the table with all name tags.
 You can sign up to purchase flowers for any given Sunday in honor of a member’s birthday, anniversary or any other special occasions you would like to celebrate.
 The cost is $35.00, and you need to call Xochitl Flowers to give them your payment 915-231-9787.
 Nancy Casner graciously picks up the flowers on Saturday’s and brings them on Sunday morning to place on the altar.
 Also, your name and reason for donating the flowers will appear in the announcements sheet on that particular Sunday.